jLawsonT/Python_Data_Science/README.md

 # Execution
 To execute the program run the notebook dataScience.ipynb.

-The first section is used to calculate volatility and will have these outputs.
+The first section is used to calculate the volatility and will have these outputs.
 ![](pic1.jpg)
 ![](pic2.jpg)